Varsity Line: Bedford Railway

-The London and Birmingham Railway opened on 9 April 1838 as far north as Denbigh Hall, about a mile north of Bletchley (which was then a minor village).
+The London and Birmingham Railway (L&BR) opened on 9 April 1838 as far north as Denbigh Hall, about a mile north of Bletchley (which was then a minor village).
 Initially, passengers alighted here to take a stagecoach on Watling Street to Rugby during construction work on the intervening section, which opened on 17 September 1838, and this temporary terminus was closed.
-Subsequently and for a time, Wolverton (a few miles further north and on the main road between Oxford and Cambridge via Buckingham and Bedford) took over as an important stop on the line, as a point where engines were changed over and passengers rested.
+Subsequently, and for a time, Wolverton (a few miles further north and on the main road between Oxford and Cambridge via Buckingham and Bedford) took over as an important stop on the line, as a point where engines were changed over and passengers rested.

 In 1836, proposals were put forward to build a line from Cambridge to join the L&BR (still under construction) at Bletchley; the line would have passed through Bedford, but the scheme was not taken forward.
 The obvious enhancement to the prosperity of Aylesbury following that town's connection to the L&BR changed attitudes, and as time passed, Bedford business interests sought a connection to the main line railway.
 In 1844 George Stephenson visited Bedford to discuss the matter.
 At a meeting on 23 April 1844 he set out his proposed scheme, for a line to Bedford joining the L&BR main line at Bletchley.
 Some opinions had preferred Wolverton as the junction, since Bletchley was not then a settlement of any significance.

 A prospectus for the Bedford and London & Birmingham Railway was prepared; the capital was to be £125,000.

 On 16 July 1846 the London and Birmingham Railway amalgamated with others, and formed the London and North Western Railway.
 A proposed extension of the Bedford line on to Cambridge through Hitchin was submitted to Parliament in the 1846 session but failed standing orders.

 The line to Bedford opened on 17 November 1846, when a ceremonial opening took 600 persons from Bedford to Bletchley in a special train.
 The new line had a connection to the River Great Ouse at Bedford, trailing from the Bletchley direction.
 The Bedford station was not yet ready at the time of opening.
 The commercial benefit to Bedford, already well served by coastal water-borne commerce over the River Great Ouse, is indicated by the immediate fall of coal prices, from 1s 9d to 11d per cwt.

 There were four passenger trains each way, Sunday excepted, but this was soon enhanced to five each way, one of which was limited-stop, and two Sunday trains.

 Immediately on opening the Bedford Railway was absorbed into the London and North Western Railway.
 The terms were 4% per annum on the capital, plus half of any surplus.
 The LNWR had subscribed 1,522 of the 2,500 shares.